 E3.07-1 Each active chapter shall, with the approval of the Grand Praetor, adopt a by-law or by-laws stating the chapter’s criteria for declaring a student to be scholastically eligible for pledging and for declaring a pledge to be scholastically eligible for initiation.
 The criteria shall include any scholastic requirement for pledging or initiation imposed by the university or college at which the chapter is located.

-E3.07-2 To be eligible for pledging, a student must have attained an accumulated scholastic grade point average of at least 2.50 on a 4.0 scale or have a GPA at or above the all-men's average at the host institution specified in the charter of the initiating chapter.
+E3.07-2 To be eligible for pledging, a student must have attained an accumulated scholastic grade point average of at least 2.50 on a 4.0 scale or have a GPA at or above the all-men’s average at the host institution specified in the charter of the initiating chapter.
 If the student, at the time of pledging, is a freshman who has not yet received college grades, then he must have attained one of the following academic standards: 1) graduated in the top twenty-five (25) percent of his high school (or equivalent) graduating class or 2) must have a minimum high school GPA of 3.0.
 These academic standards shall be considered a minimum and, therefore, chapters may define higher academic standards.
 The recruitment committee should interview all candidates with the help of the scholarship chairman to explain Sigma Chi’s academic requirements before extending bids to these students.
+The Grand Consul is authorized to grant a waiver of the academic requirements contained in this provision if extenuating circumstances exist for the prospective member.

 E3.07-4 All chapters must achieve, for each grading term in the academic year, a composite grade point average (for brothers and pledges combined) of a 2.75 on a scale of 4.0 (or the equivalent on another grading scale) or be above the institution’s undergraduate all men’s average, whichever is lower.
 For those chapters whose host institutions do not employ an equivalent numerical grading system, the chapter must achieve, for each grading term in the academic year, a composite average (for brothers and pledges combined) greater than that mandated for graduation from the host institution in the charter.